 Strictly speaking, it’s not my home town any more.
 I feel a deep sense of loss at this fact, as if the axis of my memories is faintly, but audibly, creaking within me.
 It’s a physical sensation.
 (A Walk to Kobe, by Haruki Murakami, italics added)

-Sitting by my father’s bedside, felt sure that the esoteric philosophical position was alien —so mistaken as almost to be offensive.
-Here was man loved dearly, robbed of his identity because small clot on his brain had potently wounded his consciousness.
-Of course consciousness is physical thing ...
+Sitting by my father’s bedside, I felt sure that the esoteric philosophical position was alien —so mistaken as almost to be offensive.
+Here was a man I loved dearly, robbed of his identity because a small clot on his brain had potently wounded his consciousness.
+Of course consciousness is a physical thing ...
 (The Ravenous Brain: How the New Science of Consciousness Explains Our Insatiable Search for Meaning, by Daniel Bor, 2012, introduction, italics in the original)